sprakash57/hunt-jobs/README.md

 ## Assumptions

-1. Since there aren't any database involved to store the application status.
-Right now `Apply` a job is just for demonstration purpose.
+1. Right now `Apply` a job is just for demonstration purpose since there aren't any database involved to store the application status.
 2. Stackoverflow RSS feed does not provide job type (Contract, Full time, Part time etc.) as of today.
 It only provides assitive information whether a job provides `remote` opportunity or not.